 So much for more competition, huh?

 What’s happening in the health care delivery system mirrors the insurance industry.
-The biggest health care corporations are furiously buying up smaller hospitals and physicians’ groups.
+The biggest health care corporations are furiously buying … read on

 “Cover-your-ass health care” or “save-my-ass medicine” are terms used to describe all the extra diagnostic tests (blood tests, CT scans, MRIs, etc.) ordered by physicians to rule out possible (but unlikely) life-threatening conditions.